musicionary/github-api-project/README.md

 Use the GitHub API to retrieve this information.
 This API allows 5,000 requests per hour with an API key, but only 60 requests per hour without one.
 Everyone is therefore required to use their own unique key.
 GitHub refers to these keys as "Personal Access Tokens".

-Place your token in an .env file at the top level of your directory.
-(For grading purposes, name your API key variable exports.apiKey in .env)

-Include .env in .gitignore.

-Use at least two JavaScript files: One to receive form input, another to make an API request and display results.
-Since we must use access tokens to bypass the rate limit, starter code is provided.
-Below is a function to make an authenticated API call:

 Display the date each repository was created and use Moment.js (installed via Bower) to format it.

-Display profile information for the searched user, too.
-This could be their full name, photo, email address, follower count, etc. Experiment with what additional information you can request from the API.

-Add styling with SASS.
-Use a Gulp task to compile it.

 If someone wants to try your project but doesn't have an API key, you can add functionality to allow a limited amount of API calls (60 per hour instead of 5,000).
 Add logic to make an un -authenticated request if the .env file with the API key does not exist.